Help is on the way!

 Technology can sometimes feel like a barrier, but it doesn’t have to be.
 Many seniors are perfectly comfortable with video calls, but if your parent isn’t, you can offer to help.
 You could do a practice call with them, write down simple step-by-step instructions, or just be there for their first session to make sure everything runs smoothly.
 It’s also important to remember that many telehealth services, including ours, offer sessions over the phone.
 This option requires no new technology at all, just a willingness to talk.
 The goal is to make them feel confident and comfortable, so they can focus on their conversation with the therapist, not the device in their hand.

-What to Expect From the Therapy Process
+What to Expect When Your Parent Starts Therapy

 Starting therapy can feel like a big step, but knowing what to expect can make the process much smoother for everyone involved.
 The journey is a collaborative one, focused on providing your parent with the support they need in a comfortable and respectful way.
 From the first call to ongoing sessions, the goal is to create a safe space for them to talk, learn, and feel better.
 Here’s a look at the typical steps in the therapy process.